 Today the library holds approximately 161,000 items and has more than 41,000 registered patrons.

-Its summer reading program, which runs June through July, boasts a membership each year of more than 3,500 children.
+Its summer reading program, which runs June through July, has a membership each year of more than 1,500 children.
 The library offers computer access to the Internet, wireless internet access, interlibrary loan services, voter and Golden Buckeye Card registration, and a host of other services.